The Truman presidency was characterized by an internationalist foreign policy, the Cold War, and domestic unrest.

 An armistice ceasefire in 1953 ended fighting in Korea and established a buffer zone between North and South Korea, but tensions remain.

-"McCarthyism" is a term arising from the paranoia of the Second Red Scare in the U.S. from 1950-54, which was fed by Joseph McCarthy, a U.S. Senator from Wisconsin.
+"McCarthyism" is a term arising from the paranoia of the Second Red Scare in the United States from 1950-54, which was fed by Joseph McCarthy, a U.S. senator from Wisconsin.

-With President Truman adopting an explicit attitude of anti-Soviet policy with his Truman Plan, historical tensions between the United States and the Soviet Union erupted into what is known as the Cold War.
+With President Truman adopting an explicit attitude of anti-Soviet policy with his Truman Plan, historic tensions between the United States and the Soviet Union erupted into what is known as the Cold War.